 The second step involves starting to think about oneself not only as a consumer of electricity, but also a producer of it.

-For all of these endeavours however, Jonas Bergqvist says that it can be a good idea to bring in an external partner like RISE, who can assist with efforts to reduce one’s own vulnerability regarding future electricity distribution.
+For all of these endeavours however, Sara Bargi says that it can be a good idea to bring in an external partner like RISE, who can assist with efforts to reduce one’s own vulnerability regarding future electricity distribution.